 When are PEC meetings?

-PEC meetings take place once a month, usually on the last Thursday.
-Meetings are held in the school library and begin at 5:30pm.
-Generally the meetings run for two to three hours.
+PEC meetings take place once a month, usually on Tuesdays (2nd or 3rd Tuesday of the Month).
+Meetings are held in the school Learning Resource Room and begin at 5:30pm.
+Generally the meetings run for one to two hours.

 Can I attend a PEC meeting?